lwgray/reddit_bot/README.rst

 2. Analyze sentiment of posts
 3. Score the likelyhood of suicide
 4. Respond with appropriate suicide hotline information
+5. Use Flask to provide admin interface to log sentiment scores

 Quick Start:
 ------------
 ::
     $ python app.py

+Sentiment scores for reddit post are located in /main/data.csv

 File info:
 -----------------